 - Reduce stress and anxiety as well as mental pressure.
 This issue can help you stop teeth grinding and have many other benefits for your health.

-- Go to an orthodontist for examination and share your problem with them.
+- Go to an orthodontist for an examination and share your problem with them.

 - Wear a night guard.
 Put this protector in your mouth while sleeping by the dentist’s prescription.